elzetia/Documentation/docs/FiveM/weapon-storage.md

   - jo_gunrack
 - Add this ensure in your server.cfg
   - `ensure jo_gunrack`
-Congratulation, the **Gunrack** script is ready to be used!
+Congratulation, the **Weapon storage** script is ready to be used!

 ## 2. Usage
-Go to one of the locations to see the gunrack.
+Go to one of the locations to see the weapon storage.
 Press the 3rd eye key to interact with it.

 ## 3. Script configuration